docutils/docutils/docutils/docs/ref/doctree.rst

   | A number which may be immediately followed by a unit or percent sign.
     ReStructuredText supports `CSS3 length units`_.
     Attributes may restrict the value to some range.
-    Handling of values without unit depends on the writer/output format (see the writer-specific documentation in the `user documentation`__ for details).
+    Handling of values without unit depends on the writer/output format, Docutils writers default to "px".
     Resolves to CDATA_.
   | Used in the `height`_ and `width`_ attributes.
 Python data type: ``str``.

-  __ ../index.html#writer-specific

 _`%number`
   | The attribute value must be a positive interger.
 Resolves to NMTOKEN_.